WildAid/o-fish-realm/README.md

    1. Cryptographically secure verifiable change history
    1. MongoDB Realm Syc configuration - ensuring that the same reports can be accessed from any device This repository contains the Realm serverless platform code in the `WildAidDemo` directory.
 1. Sample data, for use when building test environments for the project.
-This repository contains sample data in the `CodeForGoodBackup` directory.
+This repository contains sample data in the `WildAidSampleBackup` directory.

 ## O-FISH <A NAME="infrastructure">Infrastructure</A>
 ![WildAid O-FISH architecture](https://webassets.mongodb.com/_com_assets/cms/architecture-zszceknhuo.png)